Sfeeen/PMTleech/README.md

 If you’d like to support the development of PMT Leech, you can donate via Ko-fi:
 [![Buy Me a Coffee](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/sventronics)

-## 📦 Buying the PMT Leech hardware
-You can order from me:
-- PMT Leech v2 hardware kit (Finalised PCB + USB cable)
-- DIP-28 clipper with jumper wires

-📧 Contact: `svenonderbeke [at] hotmail [dot] com` for pricing.

-Buying the hardware from me will support my work since it includes a support/license fee

-## License 📜

-The **PMT Leech** hardware and software are free to use for **personal, educational, and hobbyist purposes**.

-If you're using PMT Leech for:
-- Personal projects
-- Hobby reverse engineering
-- Non-commercial research or tinkering

-✅ You're free to:
-- Clone this repo
-- Build the hardware yourself
-- Modify and experiment with the source code

-🙏 If you find the project useful, consider making a small **donation** to support continued development.

----

-### 💼 Commercial or Company Use

-If you're:
-- A company
-- Using PMT Leech for **financial gain**

-❗ You are **not permitted** to use the hardware or software for free.

-Instead:
-- Please **purchase official PMT Leech hardware** directly from me.
-- Part of the purchase cost acts as your **license to use PMT Leech commercially**.

-📧 Contact: `svenonderbeke [at] hotmail [dot] com` for pricing.

----

 ## 🧪 Version

 **Current Version:** `PMT Leech v2`